-You can allow HP Business Service Management to create HP Business Service Management databases for you using the Server and Database Configuration utility, and to create profile databases for you using the Database Management page in Admin > Platform > Setup and Maintenance.
+You can allow HP Business Service Management to create HP Business Service Management databases for you using the Server and Database Configuration utility, and to create profile and SHA databases for you using the Database Management page in Admin > Platform > Setup and Maintenance.

-If you created the databases in advance (see below), you can connect HP Business Service Management to the existing databases from the Server and Database Configuration utility, and to the existing profile database from the Database Management page in Admin > Platform > Setup and Maintenance.
+If you created the databases in advance (see below), you can connect HP Business Service Management to the existing databases from the Server and Database Configuration utility, and to the existing profile and SHA databases from the Database Management page in Admin > Platform > Setup and Maintenance.

-For information on the Server and Database Configuration utility, see "Setting Database Parameters" and "Setting User Schema Parameters" in the HP Business Service Management Deployment Guide PDF.
+For information on the Server and Database Configuration utility, see "Setting Database Parameters" in the HP Business Service Management Deployment Guide PDF.